Municipal disinvestment: New York City

-According to one report, the high inflation during the 1970s combined with the restrictive rent control policies in the city meant that buildings were worth more dead for the insurance money than alive as sources of rental income; as investments, they had limited ability to provide a solid stream of rental income.
+According to one report, the high inflation during the 1970s combined with the restrictive rent control policies in the city meant that buildings were worth more dead for the insurance money than alive as sources of rental income.
+As investments, they had limited ability to provide a solid stream of rental income.
 Accordingly, there was an economic incentive on the part of building owners, according to this view, to simply let the buildings burn.
 An alternative view was that the fires were a result of the city's municipal policies.
-While there are differing views about whether planned shrinkage caused fire outbreaks in the 1970s, or was a result of such fires, there is agreement that the fires in the South Bronx during these years were extensive.
+While there are differing views about whether planned shrinkage caused fire outbreaks in the 1970s or was a result of such fires, there is agreement that the fires in the South Bronx during those years were extensive.

 By the mid-1970s, the Bronx had 120,000 fires per year, or an average of 30 fires every 2 hours.
 40 percent of the housing in the area was destroyed.
 The response time for fires also increased, as the firefighters did not have the resources to keep responding promptly to numerous service calls.
 A report in The New York Post suggested that the cause of the fires was not arson but resulted from decisions by bureaucrats to abandon sections of the city.
-According to one report, of the 289 census tracts within the borough of the Bronx, seven census tracts lost more than 97% of their buildings, and 44 tracts lost more than 50% of their buildings, to fire and abandonment.
+According to one report, of the 289 census tracts within the borough of the Bronx, seven census tracts lost more than 97% of their buildings, with 44 tracts losing more than 50% of their buildings, to fire and abandonment.

 There have been claims that planned shrinkage impacted public health negatively.
 According to one source, public shrinkage programs targeted to undermine populations of African-Americans and Hispanic-Americans in the South Bronx and Harlem had an effect on the geographic pattern of the AIDS outbreak.
 According to this view, municipal abandonment was interrelated with health issues and helped to cause a phenomenon termed "urban desertification".

 The populations in the South Bronx, Lower East Side, and Harlem plummeted during the two decades after 1970.
-Only after two decades did the city begin to invest in these areas again.
+Only then would the city again begin to invest in these areas.

 New Orleans

-New Orleans differed from other cities in that the cause of decline was not based on economic or political shifts but rather a destructive flood caused by a hurricane.
+New Orleans differed from other cities in that the cause of decline was based not on economic or political shifts but by rather a destructive flood caused by a hurricane.
 In the aftermath of Hurricane Katrina, planned shrinkage was proposed as a means to create a "more compact, more efficient and less flood-prone city".
-Areas of the city which were most damaged by the flooding – and thus, most likely to be flooded again – would not be rebuilt and would become green space.
-These areas were frequently less desirable, lower-income areas which had lower property values precisely because of the risk of flooding.
+Areas of the city that were most damaged by the flooding and thus were the most likely to be flooded again would not be rebuilt but become green space.
+Those areas were frequently less desirable, lower-income areas which had lower property values precisely because of the risk of flooding.
 Some residents rejected a "top-down" approach of planned shrinkage of municipal planners and attempted to rebuild in flood-prone areas.